 • Project Goals: The purpose of this project is to investigate the best solution for ecosystem restoration, fish and wildlife habitat restoration, flood damage reduction, and allied purposes.

-The project team is narrowing its focus on the removal of Cresheim Dam.
-The Cresheim Creek project site extends from several hundred feet upstream of Cresheim Dam downstream to the north side of McCallum Street for an approximate distance of 3,400 feet.
+The project team has narrowed its focus on the removal of Cresheim Dam.
+The Cresheim Creek project site extends from several hundred feet up- stream of Cresheim Dam downstream to the north side of McCallum Street for an approximate distance of 3,400 feet.
 Cresheim Dam is a rock structure approximately 12 feet high with a culvert that allows stream flow to pass through the middle of the dam.
-It is an obstruction to fish passage and has led to extensive sedimentation upstream.

-The restoration goals for this project are to provide fish passage over the dam; reduce sediment inputs to the creek; increase filtration of water containing excess nutrients, chemicals, and/or sediment; improve aquatic habitat; and restore a more naturally functioning stream system.
-These goals would be realized by removing the structure and/or modifying the channel downstream of the dam.

-Additional opportunities exist in Montgomery County, however the Corps has not identified a cost share partner to proceed with additional studies.
+It is an obstruction to fish pas- sage and has led to extensive sedimentation upstream.
+The restoration goals for this project are to provide fish passage over the dam; reduce sediment inputs to the creek; increase filtration of water con- taining excess nutrients, chemicals, and/or sediment; improve aquatic hab- itat; and restore a more naturally functioning stream system.
+These goals would be realized by removing the dam structure and/or modifying the channel downstream of the dam.
+Additional opportunities exist in Montgomery County; however, the Corps has not identified a cost share partner to proceed with additional studies.
 If a sponsor is identified, the Corps will need to seek approval for a new start under the SMART Planning principles.

-Draft Feasibility Report submitted to NAD for review and approval on December 31, 2014.
-Requested conversion to Continuing Authorities Program for implementation of Cresheim Creek Dam Removal Project.
+The final Feasibility Study Report is scheduled to be completed in FY 2016.
+Following completion of the Feasibility Phase, the study will be converted to the Continuing Authorities Program for implementation of Cresheim Creek Dam Removal Project.

 Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000)

-Feasibility 1,422 1,422 2,844 Allocations thru FY11 896.9
+Feasibility 1,422 1,422 2,844 Allocations thru FY12 1096.9

-FY 12 Allocation 200

 FY 13 Allocation 367

 FY 14 Allocation 0

 FY 15 Allocation 0

+FY 16 Allocation 0

+FY 17 Budget 0

-Balance to Complete 0
+- Balance to Complete 0